Castle Rising Castle: Architecture

-Baileys
+Baileys, including the early Norman church

 Castle Rising is made up of two rectangular baileys to the west and east, and an oval inner bailey in the middle, each with their own substantial earthwork defences and ditches.
 The earthworks of Castle Rising cover a total area of 5 ha, and are considered by archaeologists Oliver Creighton and Robert Higham to be among the most impressive in Britain.
 The interior of the western bailey has been levelled up to form a platform, and is no longer directly connected to the rest of the castle.
 The eastern bailey is 82 m by 59 m across, and formed a protective buffer, covering the entrance way to the inner bailey.

 A stone bridge connects the eastern bailey to the inner bailey, and is 24 m across, still retaining some of its original stonework at its base, although the remainder of it has since been rebuilt many times.
 The bridge leads onto a stone gatehouse, dating from around 1138; when it was first built it was substantially taller and longer than today.
 It was originally equipped with a portcullis, and a stone barbican was later built outside it for additional protection.

 Beyond the gatehouse is the inner bailey, which forms a ringwork 73 m by 60 m in size, with a circumference of 320 m; the banks are now 18 m high from the bottom of the defensive ditch, although they were originally only half this height.
 It is uncertain what was placed around the top of this bank when it first built; there may have been a wooden palisade, or possibly a timber revetment.
 Some of the remains of the 14th-century brick wall, built on an additional 1 m layer of limed sand for stability, have survived along part of the bank.
 There were three towers built along the walls during the medieval period, two of which have left their mark in the earth banks; the location of the third is uncertain.